Andresevix/blog/_posts/2015-2-25-Testimonials.md

 layout: post
 title: Testimonials
 ---
 "Work on time.
-Presistant.
+Persistent.
 Very open to opinions and easy to work with.
 A perfectionist." - Deborah, Art Teacher.

 "A great student, always asking for other ways to complete a simple task.
-Definietly good classmate and a great sport!" - Ricardo, Technical Drawing Teacher.
+Definitely good classmate and a great sport!" - Ricardo, Technical Drawing Teacher.